Les Inconnus: History

 In 1990, the three remaining members of the group premiered their sketch comedy television show, "La Télé des Inconnus".
 The show, which ran for two years on Antenne 2 (now France 2), was highly successful, and propelled the group to stardom throughout France.
-Their sketches parodied a number of French cultural icons, highly popular at the time, including musicians Richard Clayderman, Mano Negra, Indochine, Didier Barbelivien, Florent Pagny, and Patrick Bruel, as well as international stars like Sylvester Stallone (in the unlikely role of Jesus Christ in a mock film trailer), Jean-Claude Van Damme (a recurring character in unlikely roles like Jean Valjean from Les Misérables or Vicomte de Valmont from Les Liaisons dangereuses), Al Pacino, Robert De Niro; and television shows Club Dorothée, Bioman, Star Trek or Santa Barbara.
+Their sketches parodied a number of French cultural icons, highly popular at the time, including musicians Richard Clayderman, Mano Negra, Indochine, Didier Barbelivien, Florent Pagny, Jean-Pierre François, and Patrick Bruel, as well as international stars like Sylvester Stallone (in the unlikely role of Jesus Christ in a mock film trailer), Jean-Claude Van Damme (a recurring character in unlikely roles like Jean Valjean from Les Misérables or Vicomte de Valmont from Les Liaisons dangereuses), Al Pacino, Robert De Niro; and television shows Club Dorothée, Bioman, Star Trek or Santa Barbara.
 They also satirized French politicians, police, trade unions, contemporary art, fashion design, advertising, various television programs, and society at large.
 The program won two 7 d'Or (the top French television award), and a video clip from the show, "Auteuil, Neuilly, Passy", won two Victoires de la Musique.
 Their most famous sketch is probably "Télémagouilles" with its gimmick "Stéphanie de Monaco"; this sketch is a parody of most of TV games.